Ty France Player Props: Mariners vs. Diamondbacks

 - The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks have the 26th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Diamondbacks' 4.68 team ERA ranks 26th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (128 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 129 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Pfaadt (0-4) gets the starting nod for the Diamondbacks in his eighth start of the season.
-He's put together an 8.81 ERA in 31 2/3 innings pitched, with 27 strikeouts.
+- Kelly aims for his 10th win when he makes the start for the Diamondbacks, his 18th of the season.
+He is 9-4 with a 3.30 ERA and 103 strikeouts in 101 2/3 innings pitched.

-- In his last appearance on Saturday, the righty threw six innings against the Cincinnati Reds, giving up three earned runs while surrendering four hits.
+- In his last time out on Wednesday, the right-hander tossed six innings against the St. Louis Cardinals, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.